SEO Inc. CEO -Garry Grant as a Podcast Guest.

 You’re not offering quality content, or it’s not a quality web website.
 You’re not gonna rank.
 So yes, that is critical.
 Get your site looking good.
 Make the content great.
 Watch those numbers.
 How long are they staying on the site?
 If, if it’s not long, then why are they leaving?
 Let me think about revising the content or calling up Gary and see what the heck’s going on.

 There you go.
 Marshall Marshall, Marshall.
-You have the final question, Mr. Garry, the the final question, uh, Gary is we’re optimizing our different websites and content is king links.
+You have the final question, Mr. Garry, the final question, uh, Garry is we’re optimizing our different websites, and content is king links.
 Why do we have to make this part of our daily habits?
 Why is it something that we commit to doing?
 If I’m a business owner, I’m just starting to get going on my own sites.

 Then I’m back working on my business.
 So an entrepreneur, you should block out an hour of your time.
 Here’s why Google is updating almost every day.
 If not several times a day and little competitors, the ankle-biting competitors, or the big competitors, they’re doing the same thing.
 You’ve gotta put in that time and effort to make it happen.

 So it’s not just a fleeting moment.
-Just dedicate that time management, put that block of an hour out there, or however much time that you have, because you will be rewarded for the hard.
-Garry, I appreciate you for being on the show for, uh, more than you possibly know.
+Just dedicate that time management, put that block of an hour out there, or however much time you have, because you will be rewarded for the hard work.
+Garry, I appreciate you for being on the show for more than you possibly know.
 I know you’re the CEO of SEO, Inc., And you guys are working with big-time brands all over the world, including SC Johnson, sandals resort, obviously 20th century Fox Oxy, fresh carpet, cleaning wedding wire, and huge companies.

 And it means the world to me that you would take time in your schedule to be here on this show.
 And we’d like to end the show with a boom, every show we in with a boom, which is basically Chuck.
 Uh, we, it stands for big overwhelming optimistic moment unstoppable.
 And so Chuck, are you ready to bring a boom?

-But you simply cannot afford not to be number one on the Google search engine results.
+But you simply cannot afford not to be on the first page of Google search engine results.